Azambik/ProjectDnD/README.md

 >1.
 If using .msi installer, install then skip to the end and verify.
 >2.
 If using binaries, extract files somewhere
 >3.
 If Open/Edit Environment Variables
->  * Linux:
+>       1. Linux:
 >               1. if node exists, remove `sudo rm /usr/bin/node`
 >               2. Set soft link `sudo ln -s <path to bin/node> /usr/bin/node`
 >               3. if npm exists, remove `sudo rm /usr/bin/npm`
 >               4. Set soft link `sudo ln -s <path to bin/npm> /usr/bin/java`
->   * Windows:
+>       1. Windows:
 >               1. open Environment Variables program
 >               2. In System Variables, edit path
->            3. If a JDK path exists, remove this path
+>               3. If a node and npm path exists, remove them
->            4. Add a new path that points to the new java bin directory
+>               4. Add a new path that points to the new node bin directory (npm is inside the node bin)
->    Verify installation by executing `java -version` in terminal
->    Verify installation by executing `npm --version` in terminal
+>Verify installation by executing `npm --version` in terminal

     Angular: